-The Executive Director/CEO will delegate purchasing authorizations, including spending limits, to designated PMGAA staff at the beginning of each fiscal year, as required by current PMGAA Operating Policies and Procedures.
+The Executive Director/CEO will delegate purchasing authorizations, including spending limits for credit cards, purchase orders, and check requests, to designated PMGAA staff at the beginning of each fiscal year.

-Once designated by the Executive Director/CEO, defined staff will be authorized for that fiscal year to approve purchasing commitments with PMGAA vendors at the spending limits set forth by the Executive Director/CEO.
-Spending limits will be set to meet the typical needs associated with certain airport requirements, staff functions, and staff responsibilities.
+Once designated by the Executive Director/CEO, defined staff will be authorized to approve purchasing commitments with PMGAA Offerors at the spending limits set forth by the Executive Director/CEO.
+Spending limits will be set, and may be revised through written authorization, to meet the typical needs associated with certain airport requirements, staff functions, and staff responsibilities.